 In 2025, 40% of women aged 15 to 44 say they would move abroad permanently if they had the opportunity.
 The current figure is four times higher than the 10% who shared this desire in 2014, when it was generally in line with other age and gender groups.

-Oddly, many of those wishing to move abroad benefited immensely from their American upbringing and wealth – and now resent the country that gave them privilege to consider moving to another country.
+Oddly, many of those wishing to move abroad benefited from their American upbringing and wealth – and now resent the country that gave them privilege so much they consider moving to another country.
+Kind of weird.

-But most U.S. citizens lack the ability or privileges required to move abroad and won’t move abroad.
+But most U.S. citizens lack the privileges required to move abroad and won’t move abroad.

 The onslaught of media stories – “America is awful, so this privileged individual/couple/family moved to country X where life is wonderful” – has the expected outcome – convincing the young that the U.S. is the worst country in the history of the world, and anyone can pack up and move abroad.